contentful/contentful-merge/README.md

 ## FAQ / Gotchas
 **My environments differ, yet the CLI responds with a 404, what could be wrong?**

-Make sure your CDA (Content Delivery API) tokens have access to both environments, otherwise the CDA may respond with a 404.
+Make sure your CDA (Content Delivery API) token has access to both environments, otherwise the CDA may respond with a 404.